City of Cincinnati

 Annual Main Events

-Repair Affair 2013 will take place Saturday, May 11!
+Help us repair 40 homes to celebrate 40 years of PWC's service to the Tri-State.
+Repair Affair 2015 will take place Saturday, May 9!
 Please join us for a memorable volunteer experience where you will make an immediate difference for a low income elderly or disabled neighbor who needs help!

 What Is Repair Affair?